 Tenancy fraud may take many forms.
 The most common are:

 If you suspect someone of tenancy fraud, there are a number of ways you can report it.
-Go to the (link to contact page/EWO) page for more information.
+Click here to contact us.

 Fraud is not a victimless crime!